OpenBCI/Documentation/websitev2/docs/Cyton/05-Cyton_Board_Programming_Tutorial.md

 4. Put the device into bootloader mode.
 5. Try upload again.

-If the upload fails with `` it's due to the Arduino IDE not being able to read from the serial port fast enough possibly do to resource starvation or overall computer power.
+If the upload fails with `Program Flash Failed` it's due to the Arduino IDE not being able to read from the serial port fast enough possibly do to resource starvation or overall computer power.
 We recommend taking the following actions:

 -   Keep the Board and Dongle physically close to each other during the upload.
 -   Keep the Arduino IDE open, front and center and don't use any other programs during the upload.